| Research in the Clayoquot Alliance

 between each sphere, and to create lasting bridges and links

+between them.
+What are borderlands?
 Within communities of place like those in the Clayoquot Sound

 region, the processes of economic structural adjustment, institutional